-As Project ECHO’s Executive Director, Diane is accountable for the overall management and administration of this emerging non-profit organization.
+As Project ECHO’s Executive Director, Diane is accountable for the management and administration of this emerging non-profit organization.
 Her focus has been on developing the internal capacity of the organization to allow for future strategic growth.
 Diane’s long tenure in the non-profit community brings expertise in fund raising, board & volunteer management, strategic planning and working with program staff to develop impactful programs.
+Diane earned her master’s degree in Public Administration with an emphasis in Nonprofit Management from California State University and her B.A. in Journalism from the American University in Washington, D.C.
 She has over 20 years of nonprofit leadership experience supporting local Los Angeles youth and education initiatives.
-She previously worked for Options – A Child Care and Human Services Agency as their Director of Community Relations.
-In addition to managing a capital campaign that raised almost $2M to build a preschool serving very low-income families, she was accountable for media relations, marketing/fund raising and legislative advocacy.
-She previously worked with the L.A.
-County Sheriff’s Youth Foundation, Child and Family Guidance Clinic, CSU Dominguez Hills and the Los Angeles chapter of the American Red Cross.
-Diane earned her Master’s Degree in Public Administration with an emphasis in Nonprofit Management from California State University and her B.A. in Journalism from the American University in Washington, D.C.
-She became an entrepreneur in 2005 when she started a publishing company to self-publish her books which currently sell on her website along with popular book stores.
-Diane is the mom to three school-aged children and in her spare time coaches multiple athletic teams along with leading a troop of lovely tween-age girls as they continue their Girl Scouting adventures.
+Diane is the mom to three school-aged children and in her spare time is busy with each of their after-school activities and sports teams.
+In addition, she has served as a Girl Scout Leader for a troop since their kindergarten year and who are now preparing for their Gold Awards.
 Diane joined ECHO in 2013.

 Diane Quast | email@example.com

 Matilda Albano, M.Ed.| Program Director